Vicodin (Hydrocodone) Withdrawal – Signs, Symptoms, Treatment

-Vicodin is a opioid painkiller that combines the medications hydrocodone and acetaminophen.
+Vicodin is an opioid painkiller that combines the medications hydrocodone and acetaminophen.
 It is also one of the most commonly abused opioid painkillers responsible for addiction today.
-Like addiction to other potent opioid pain relievers, Vicodin dependence can cause severe withdrawal.
+Like addiction to other opioids, Vicodin dependence can cause severe withdrawal.

 Once a dependent person quits using Vicodin, or if they drastically reduce their dosage, withdrawal may set in.
 While opioid withdrawal isn’t in itself deadly, certain complications may be.
 Because of this, a person may find better success in the safe environment of a medically supervised detoxification program.

 Signs And Symptoms Of Vicodin (Hydrocodone) Withdrawal